 What is RDI, and where can I find it??

-RDI stands for "residential delivery indicator".
-It tells you if a mailing address is a residential or business location.
+RDI stands for "residential delivery indicator."
+This data point is furnished by the United States Postal Service (USPS) and tells you whether a mailing address in the US is a residential or business location.

 Residential address vs. commercial address

+Why does the type of address even matter?
 Shipping can be a funny business sometimes.
-Mail carriers, be they private or otherwise, sometimes make decisions or take actions that seem...strange to the rest of us.
-The residential vs. commercial issue is one such topic.
+Mail carriers, be they private or otherwise, sometimes make decisions or take actions that seem… strange to the rest of us.
+The residential address vs. commercial address issue is one such topic.

-Most private mail carriers charge one rate for shipping to a commercial address, and another for shipping to residential.
-The residential rates are typically higher.
+Most private mail carriers charge one rate for shipping to a commercial or business address and another for shipping to residential addresses.
+The address type matters to your business because types of addresses differ in price for the other guys–residential rates are typically higher.

-Unfortunately, there is no way to intuitively determine if an address is a home or an office.
-So if you ship something to 221B Baker Street, expecting it to be a business address, you could be blindsided by an unexpected increase in fees if it is actually a residential address.
+Unfortunately, there’s no way to intuitively determine if an address is a home or an office.
+Shipping something to 221B Baker Street expecting it to be a business address might land you in unexpected fees territory if it’s actually a residential address.

-So how do you determine, in advance, if an address is a commercial or residential address?
+So, how do you determine, before the additional shipping charges, if an address is a commercial building or a residential address?

 That's where RDI comes in.

-Since the USPS organizes and manages the authoritative address database for the US, they already know if an address is residential or commercial.
-And the way that they share that data is through the Residential Delivery Indicator, or the RDI.
+Since the USPS organizes and manages the authoritative address database for the US, they already know if an address is residential or business.
+And the way that they share that data is through the residential delivery indicator or the RDI.

-Unlike the private carriers, the USPS doesn't charge different rates depending on whether or not an address is residential.
+Unlike private carriers, the USPS doesn't charge different rates for residential address delivery.

-So, if you know that UPS and FedEx are going to charge you extra to ship something to an address, just because it's residential, you might prefer to go through the USPS instead.
+So, if you know that UPS and FedEx will charge you extra to ship something to an address just because of the type of address, it means you might prefer to go through the USPS instead.
 It's not a bad option, especially if your primary issue is the additional cost non-USPS couriers would charge you.

 Private carrier 'residential' vs USPS 'residential'

-The USPS isn't the only delivery service that knows if an address is residential or commercial.
+The USPS isn't the only delivery service that knows if an address is residential or commercial real estate.
 Private carriers also classify if an address is residential or commercial.

-However, private carriers may classify an address as 'residential' that the USPS classifies as 'commercial'.
+However, private carriers may classify an address as 'residential', which the USPS classifies as 'commercial.'
 Why?

-When private carriers like UPS and FedEx classify locations as "commercial" or "residential," it's dependent largely on location, not the actual usage of the property.
+When private carriers like UPS and FedEx classify locations as "commercial" or "residential," the classification is largely dependent on location, not the actual usage of the property.

-Cities divide themselves up into different "zones," like residential, industrial, or commercial.
-These zones often restrict what can be built where, and overall they cause things to be built in their respective zones.
+Cities divide themselves into different "zones," like residential, industrial, or commercial.
+These zones often restrict what can be built where, and overall, they cause things to be built in their respective zones.
 Residential structures typically are built in residential zones, and commercial structures are built in commercial zones.

-That means that, according to the likes of UPS or FedEx, if your good buddy Greg chases his dream and builds a poodle salon in his home garage, that business is still classified by the zone it's in: residential.
-So, sending anything to him will require you to pay the higher rate when shipping via private carriers, even though you may be mailing something to his business, and not to his personal residence.
+That means that, according to the likes of UPS or FedEx, if your good buddy Greg chases his dream and builds a poodle salon in his home garage, that business is still classified by the zone it's in (residential).
+So, sending anything to him will require you to pay a higher rate when shipping via private carriers, even though you may be mailing something to his business and not to his personal residence.

-By contrast, the USPS RDI tells you what the use of a location is, rather than what zone it's in.
+By contrast, the USPS RDI tells you what use a location has rather than what zone it's in.

 So, if your buddy Greg's poodle salon is a commercial use even though it's located in a residential zone, the USPS will tell you that your parcel will be going to a business location, even if the city has zoned the property as 'residential'.

-So how do you use the USPS RDI?
-The simplest way is to check an address with an address validation service like Smarty.
-We return the RDI as part of the metadata we return on every address.
+So, how do you use the USPS RDI?
+The simplest way is to check an address with a residential or commercial address checker like the one built into Smarty's US address validation service.
+Our residential or commercial address checker gives you access to the RDI as part of the metadata returned on every address.
+It also standardizes, validates, and parses the address too.
+You're welcome!

-If you're wanting to know where to find this fun little bit of information, here's what our output looks like on our single address validation tool:
+If you want to know where to find this fun little bit of information, here's what our output looks like on our single address validation tool.

 Conclusion